corda/corda/docs/source/app-upgrade-notes.rst

 with developer certificates is deployed to a production node, the node will refuse to start.
 Therefore to deploy apps built for COrda 4 to production you will need to generate signing keys and integrate them with the build process.

 Step 8.
-Security: package namespace handling
+Security: Package namespace handling
 --------------------------------------------

 Almost no apps will be affected by these changes, but they're important to know about.